illy94/CS252_Project/README.md

 - (ALL) agree on and change UI elements like text color and main background
 - Reset button looked pressed?
 - Same auth and password bug?
 Technically it's okay
+- Check if image name or url has already been uploaded and disallow it.
+- Allow the user to remove a particular image?

 ---